 All that from delicious wild fish!

-I have several favourite ways to cook it:
+I have several favourite ways to cook wild-caught salmon:

 Today, however, I decided to make a lemon sauce for salmon instead and made this recipe with pan-seared salmon.
 I love this Lemon Salmon Piccata recipe and make it often.

-Maybe this is the week to make a commitment to getting those essential Omega-3's in your diet!
+Let this be the week to make a commitment to getting those essential Omega-3's in your diet!

 - 4 6 oz. wild salmon fillets, cut from center